-Within the Dam Safety and Seepage/Stability Correction Program, \$45.9 million was provided to initiate or continue Dam Safety Modification Studies (DSMS) at Santa Anna River Basin (Carbon Canyon Dam), CA; Santa Anna River Basin (Prado Dam), CA; John Martin Reservoir Dam, CO; Garrison Dam (Lake Sakakawea), ND; Bonneville Lock and Dam, OR and WA; Cougar Lake Dam, OR; Foster Lake Dam, OR; Green Peter Lake Dam, OR; Hills Creek Lake Dam, OR; Lookout Point Lake Dam, OR; and Benbrook Lake Dam, TX; initiate PED at Prado Dam, Santa Anna River Basin, CA; Keystone Lake Dam, OK; Cougar Lake Dam, OR; Hills Creek Lake Dam, OR; and continue PED at Bolivar Dam (Magnolia Levee), OH and Proctor Lake Dam, TX, as well as fund Issue Evaluation Studies to better understand risk for the USACE Dam Safety portfolio.
+Within the Dam Safety and Seepage/Stability Correction Program, \$38.1 million was provided to initiate or continue Dam Safety Modification Studies (DSMS) at Santa Ana River Basin (Prado Dam), CA; Garrison Dam (Lake Sakakawea), ND; Garrison Dam Snake Creek Embankment (Lake Audubon), ND; Keystone Dam, OK; Kinzua Dam, PA; and North Springfield Dam, VT; initiate or continue PED at Santa Ana River Basin (Prado Dam), CA; and Proctor Lake Dam, TX, as well as fund Issue Evaluation Studies to better understand risk for the USACE Dam Safety portfolio.

-In FY 2021, \$13.7 million was provided for Planning Assistance to States and \$15 million was provided for Flood Plain Management Services - two programs focused on providing technical and planning assistance to communities to help them manage and reduce their flood risk.
+In FY 2022, \$39 million was provided for Planning Assistance to States and \$52 million was provided for Flood Plain Management Services (FPMS) - two programs focused on providing technical and planning assistance to communities to help them manage and reduce their flood risk.

-Seventy-two interagency nonstructural technical assistance activities were initiated in support of State and local community flood risk and floodplain management priorities.
-These efforts included such varied assistance as developing nonstructural flood mitigation plans for structures in the floodplain, assisting communities with the development of flood working plans, emergency evacuation plans, flood inundation mapping, and tabletop exercises; integrating green infrastructure concepts into State hazard mitigation planning efforts; assisting Tribes with effective planning for future flooding and floodplain management; and providing training for communities subject to ice jam flooding.
+217 FPMS technical assistance activities were initiated in support of State and local community flood risk and floodplain management priorities.
+These efforts included such varied assistance as developing nonstructural flood mitigation plans for structures in the floodplain, assisting communities with the development of flood management plans, emergency evacuation plans, flood inundation mapping, and tabletop exercises, integrating green infrastructure concepts into State hazard mitigation planning efforts, and assisting Tribes with effective planning for future flooding and floodplain management.

-Investigation funds were used to support state and local flood risk mitigation priorities through the state-led Silver Jackets teams.
-The USACE-CW works together with other Federal agencies and the states on 54 Silver Jackets teams in 50 states, the District of Columbia, Puerto Rico, and the territories of Guam and the U.S. Virgin Islands.
-This support includes coordinating with States and communities to identify flood risk priorities and assist with obtaining technical assistance from USACE or other agencies, conducting outreach and training about flood risk and appropriate mitigation actions, and supporting preparedness, mitigation or response and recovery activities to reduce duplicative efforts and more efficiently respond to State and local community needs.
+Investigation funds were used to support USACE participation in the interagency state-led Silver Jackets teams.
+The USACE-CW works together with other Federal agencies and the states on these 54 Silver Jackets teams in 50 states, the District of Columbia, Puerto Rico, and the territories of Guam and the U.S. Virgin Islands.
+This support includes coordinating with States and communities to help them to identify and understand their flood risks, conducting outreach and training about flood risk and appropriate mitigation actions, and supporting preparedness, mitigation or response and recovery activities to reduce duplicative efforts and more efficiently respond to State and local community needs.